4GeeksAcademy/bootstrap-exercises-tutorial/README.md

   <li><a href="https://github.com/4GeeksAcademy/css-layouts-tutorial-exercises">Learn CSS Layouts</a></li>
   <li><a href="https://github.com/4GeeksAcademy/bootstrap-exercises-tutorial">Learn Bootstrap</a>← 🔥 You are here now</li>
 </ol>
-Complete selection of autograded CSS exercises, anyone interested in learning CSS!
+Complete selection of autograded CSS exercises, for anyone interested in learning CSS!

-## One click installation (recommended):
+## One-click installation (recommended):

 You can open these exercises in just a few seconds by clicking: [Open in Codespaces](https://codespaces.new/?repo=4GeeksAcademy/bootstrap-exercises-tutorial) (recommended) or [Open in Gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/bootstrap-exercises-tutorial.git).